SalahEddineBC/SalahEddineBC/README.md

 ### Hi there 👋
-I am Software Enginner at divercity.io
+I am Software Engineer at divercity.io
 - 🔭 I’m currently working on nextJS version of [divercity.io/blog](divercity.io/blog).
 - ☕ I’m learning how to cook.
 - 💬 Ask me anything about React, NodeJS, always a pleasure to help people.